Nurse's Office Phone Numbers

 5. The child is generally not feeling well.

 All students must comply with the New York State immunization requirements for school entrance and enrollment.
-Please refer to the chart below for the vaccination type and dosage:
+Please click here for the current vaccination type and dosage.

 You must show documented proof, signed by a physician or by the Department of Health, that you child has had all the immunizations required by New York State Public Health and Education Law to attend school.
 The school nurse must have this proof on file in order for your child to start classes.

-If you are requesting an exemption from immunizations for religious reasons, please call the nurse's office for the necessary form which must be completed and notarized, and then reviewed by school administration for approval.
+If you are requesting an exemption from immunizations for religious reasons, please call the nurse's office for the necessary form which must be completed and then reviewed by school administration for approval.

 If you are requesting an exemption for immunization(s) for medical reasons, the school nurse must have a letter written by a physician stating why the child is exempt and for how long the exemption is in effect.